gorkafraga/Guides/GUIDE_python.md

 # Quick Guide for using Python

-## Main issues

-We are likely to have several instances of python in our PC.
-We need to ensure we know in which one we are working.
-A light IDE like Spyder (like Rstudio) seems to work best.
-We can download Anaconda 3 containing a version of Python (as well as the package manager conda among other software).
-From there we can create environments in which we will install packages.
-Then launch the Spyder from a given environment.
-Issues during installation included problems with spyder recognizing the right python version or not recognizing the 'conda' command (e.g., because Anaconda folders were not added in the OS path).
-PIP is another package manager.
-Recommended to stick to conda for installing packages whenever possible.
+We are likely to have multiple instances of python in our PC.
+We need to ensure we know which one we are using.

 There are many ways.
 This is just one I found simple enough.
 It requires:
--Anaconda3
--Spyder
+ - Anaconda3 (python environment control)
+ - Spyder (IDE)

+We can download Anaconda 3, from there create environments with a python version and different modules (packages).
+Then we launch a light IDE like Spyder (similar to Rstudio) from a given environment.

 ## Basic setup
 Main documentation: https://docs.spyder-ide.org/current/installation.html